 Many households recognize the unexpected income as a welcome opportunity to treat themselves.
-Some households are ready to immediately spend the \$100 on a treat for themselves or their families, but they view it as "irresponsible" to not save a good part of the larger windfall.
+Some households are ready to immediately spend the \$100 for themselves or their families, but they view it as "irresponsible" to not save a good part of the larger windfall.